 With near-perfect weather all year and a bustling urban center, San Diego is one of the most popular destinations for active adults.
 This coastal Southern California city offers an excellent blend of outdoor attractions and big-city entertainment.

 San Diego is home to a number of active adult communities, including Auberge at Del Sur, Seven Oaks, Oaks North, and Del Sur Avante.
 If you’re considering making a move to San Diego, check out what this thriving city has to offer for active adults.

 Take a Stroll Around Balboa Park

 If you’d like to enjoy some culture while taking in beautiful sights, Balboa Park is just the spot.
 Sometimes called the “Smithsonian of the West,” Balboa Park is where you’ll find locals lounging in the gardens, checking out museums, and enjoying various arts and music performances.
 Architectural details of the Spanish Colonial Revival style buildings remain a prominent part of the park’s historic charm.

 The urban park is located just about a mile north of San Diego’s downtown area.
-Spanning 1,200 acres, it includes several gardens, 17 museums and cultural institutions, various recreational facilities, and beautiful green spaces.
+Spanning 1,200 acres, it includes several gardens, 17 museums, and cultural institutions, various recreational facilities, and beautiful green spaces.
 It is also home to the world-famous San Diego Zoo.
-During summer, Balboa Park offers free Sunday concerts at the outdoor Spreckels Organ Pavilion, which is the largest outdoor pipe organ in the world.
+During the summer, Balboa Park offers free Sunday concerts at the outdoor Spreckels Organ Pavilion, which is the largest outdoor pipe organ in the world.
 It has maintained this tradition since 1917.

 Check Out the Beaches